Why is June 30th such a big issue for Financial Advisers?

 Forget the winter football fever, the big challenge facing financial advisers is how to legally help their clients reduce their tax bill before the financial year.

 In the last couple of years the federal government has wound back many tax deductions and offsets, but there are still many valuable claims for taxpayers and investors who plan ahead.
 Of course you will learn all about financial planning and tax planning specifically in both our Diploma of Financial Planning and Advanced Diploma of Financial Planning.
+These courses are no longer taking enrolments, but you can still learn all about financial planning through our brand new financial services course, the Advanced Diploma of Paraplanning.
 Of course in the interim, here is a quick summary of some of the key issues.

 Pre-paying insurance expenses